vdesabou/alfred-spotify-mini-player/docs/setup.md

 </figure>

-* Invoke the workflow again and select Authenticate with Spotify, your web browser will open and you'll be prompted to login with Spotify and allow access to your application.
+* Invoke the workflow again and select Authenticate with Spotify, Google Chrome or Firefox ([Safari is not working for authentication](https://github.com/vdesabou/alfred-spotify-mini-player/issues/341)) will open and you'll be prompted to login with Spotify and allow access to your application.
 At the end you should see a message like this:-

     *Hello xxx !
 You are now successfully logged and you can close this window.*